AfricasTalkingTalent/UIUXCodeChallengeSeptember2018/README.md

 6. select a checkbox next to your contact to send airtime.
 Enter amount and click on the send airtime button

-7. Open the Africa's Talking Sandbox tab in your browser to see the confirmation message
+7. Open the Africa's Talking Simulator tab in your browser to see the confirmation message